Circumcision - How do I Find Someone to do it?

 So to find someone, the man needs to think about who he might ask first from his own knowledge and contacts.
 It could be his local doctor.
 There are also men's health centres/clinics that specialize in such male-specific matters, and are used to handling enormous numbers of enquiries from men who want to get circumcised.
 So if you are an uncircumcised male and think this is what you want, don't be shy! ...
 Ask!

 It is easy to find someone to do it in the USA and many other countries.
-If you need help see http://www.circinfo.com/circumcisers_index.html
+If you need help click the menu bar items "CIRC CLINICS WORLD" and "CIRC CLINICS AUST & NZ".

-Guidelines published by the General Medical Council in the UK in 2008 state that “[doctors] must assist a family wanting a male circumcision”, pointing out that “there is no room for a pulpit in the surgery should their beliefs differ regarding this procedure” (http://www.timesonline.co.uk/tol/comment/leading_article/article3564541.ece).
-In Scotland, midwives are requested to ask all pregnant women at the antenatal booking whether their religious beliefs require a male child to be circumcised [http://.www.refhelp.scot.nhs.uk].
-This service is offered at 4 centers in Scotland for boys aged 69 months and is performed by pediatric surgeons.
-Other parents should also be able to access this service without discrimination, especially as belief should extend to a desire for their child to be provided with the health benefits of circumcision.
+Guidelines published by the General Medical Council in the UK in 2008 state that “[doctors] must assist a family wanting a male circumcision”, pointing out that “there is no room for a pulpit in the surgery should their beliefs differ regarding this procedure”.

 If you are in the south of England/London area, you are particularly well served, but there are of course others elsewhere in the UK.
 Cost can be 75 pounds.